cwendorf/Sourcebook/Examples/worked-examples/standardized.md

 > Thus, we estimate the scores at the 25th, 50th, and 75th percentiles to be approximately 1.880, 4.000, and 6.120 respectively.
 These are accurate estimates only if the distribution is perfectly normal.

-#### Calculating the Descriptive Statistics of the Standardized Scores

 **Mean:** The mean (or arithmetic average) is calculated as an unbiased estimate of the population mean.
 Here, the mean is determined as the average of the scores weighted by their frequencies:

 > \\[ M = \frac{\sum(fY)}{N} = \frac{(2 \times -1.283) + (1 \times -.321) + (2 \times 0) + (1 \times .321) + (1 \times .963) + (1 \times 1.604)}{8} = 0.000 \\]